Contextual Scenario Generation for Two-Stage Stochastic Programming: Proposed CSG Methodology

-where it is assumed that hyperparameters associated with the learning procedure, such as optimizer learning rates, batch size, and $l_2$ regularization on the weights, can be set such that the resulting loss-net achieves generalization.
-The resulting loss approximator, obtained from training over $S'$ is denoted by $\hat{E}$.
+where it is assumed that hyperparameters associated with the learning procedure, such as optimizer learning rates, batch size, and $l_2$ regularization on the weights, can be set such that the resulting Loss-Net achieves generalization.
+The resulting loss approximation network, obtained from training over $S'$, is denoted by $\hat{E}$.

-Although it is tempting to select the task-net to minimize the approximate task loss over a sample, we observed that optimizing the approximate task loss tended to yield surrogate scenario predictions $\bs{f}_{\phi}(\bs{x})$ that are far from the distribution of the samples used to train the loss network.
-I.e., directly minimizing the approximate task loss tends to yield a task-net whose predictions maximize the error of the approximate task loss (\textit{loss error maximization}).
-To mitigate this, we proposed regularizing the approximate task loss by the MMD loss to select $\bs{f}_{\phi}$
+Although it is tempting to select the Task-Net to minimize the approximate task loss over a sample, we observed that optimizing the approximate task loss tended to yield surrogate scenario predictions $\bs{f}_{\phi}(\bs{x})$ that are far from the distribution of the samples used to train the loss network.
+I.e., directly minimizing the approximate task loss tends to yield a Task-Net whose predictions maximize the error of the approximate task loss (\textit{loss error maximization}).
+To mitigate this, we proposed regularizing the approximate task loss by the MMD loss to select $\bs{f}_{\phi}$:

 where $\lambda \geq 0$ is a regularization penalty.
-The MMD regularization ensures that the surrogate scenario predictions do not stray too far from the input distribution used to train the loss net.
+The MMD regularization ensures that the surrogate scenario predictions do not stray too far from the input distribution used to train the Loss-Net.
 Furthermore, the proposed problem is amenable to empirical risk minimization via the sample $S$, making training straightforward.
 Once $\hat{E}_{\psi}$ is trained, one can input any number of surrogate scenarios into $\Psi_1$, and a numerical result will still be produced.
 Although we do not explore it here, this can potentially reduce training time by using an $\hat{E}_{\psi}$ that is trained via cheaper evaluations of $\ell_{\text{opt}}$ using $K' < K$ surrogate scenarios.
 The static approach for selecting $\bs{f}_{\phi}$ is shown in Algorithm \ref{alg:static}.
-We denote the task network obtained by training on $S'$ by $\bs{\hat{f}}_{\text{PCSG}}$.
+We denote the Task-Net obtained by training on $S'$ by $\bs{\hat{f}}_{\text{PCSG}}$.